The Best Christmas Towns in America You Should Visit at Least Once

 Best for: Snow festivals

 Enter the Winter Wonderland of ski resort Sun Valley, featuring a snow and ice festival to melt even the most Scrooge-like heart.
-From Christmas concerts and holiday sweater parties to high tea and brunch with Santa for the kids, the entire month of December is alive with seasonal activity.
+From Christmas concerts and holiday-sweater parties to high tea and brunch with Santa for the kids, the entire month of December is alive with seasonal activity.
 But the can’t-miss event is the Christmas Eve celebration, featuring a Skating in Winter Wonderland Ice Show, fireworks and the Torchlight Parade, in which skiers holding torches glide down Dollar Mountain, creating a blaze of light.
+Expect fireworks, complimentary cookies and hot cocoa.

 Sun Valley Lodge has beautiful mountain views and easy access to all the festivities—not to mention a heated pool and on-site spa to warm up after a chilly day.